sooodi/crewMeisterTask/README.md

-This project was bootstrapped with create-react-app.
+This project was created with create-react-app. for security, I will send my .env file by email front_url:http://localhost:3000 Apis:http://localhost:3000

-front_url:http://localhost:3000
-Apis:http://localhost:3000

-Path of apis --> "apicrewmeister" : for run this one please type: cd apicrewmeister then run "npm run start"
+Path of apis --> "apicrewmeister" :for running please type: cd apicrewmeister then run "npm run start"

 Path of Front --> main root "taskcrewmeister" then run "npm run start"

-I have created two branchs ,one of them without api but another one with api.
+I have created two branches, one without API and another with API.

 On "main" branch : I used members.json & absenses.json file .

-On "front_api" branch :I created Apis with mongodb & node js "path:apicrewmeister", we have for apis for members & absences and fill them with same as sample data from json file ,except createAt & id to tables:
+On "front_api" branch : I created Apis with MongoDB & node js "path:apicrewmeister", we have APIs for members & absences and fill them with the same as sample data from the JSON file, except create & id to tables:

 Backend Api:
 \*\*\* paginagtion is included